 RISD provides appropriate fire-rated cabinets and containers for disposal and storage of ﬂammable materials such as paint and solvents.
 Students are asked to keep any paints, solvents and chemicals in properly labeled containers appropriate to their use.
 Students are required to read and sign the RISD Studio Space Assignment terms letter.
 All safety and security regulations will be strictly enforced; violations will result in disciplinary actions and may result in the loss of studio privileges.

-Material Safety Data Sheets (MSDS) on all materials used on campus are available through the RISD and Metcalf stores, and Environmental Health + Safety (EH+S).
-In addition, each academic department has on file the MSDSs for materials used by the department.
+Material Safety Data Sheets (SDS) on all materials used on campus are available through the RISD and Metcalf stores, and Environmental Health + Safety (EH+S).
+In addition, each academic department has on file the SDSs for materials used by the department.

 Pregnant women, people with respiratory problems, and those placed under physical restrictions by their physicians should make their conditions known to their instructors or supervisors as soon as possible.
 If you suspect you have a health condition that could affect your ability to perform tasks related to class activity, discuss this with your instructor.
 Your instructor will then discuss your case with the Health Services staff and evaluate available alternatives.